 All students will travel on group air ticket Boston, MA --> Montevideo, Uruguay/Buenos Aires, Argentina --> Boston, MA

-||Included in spring semester flat rate tuition charge (up to 20 credits)
+Fall/Spring: Tuition is paid directly to SFS and is included in the fall/spring semester flat rate tuition charge (up to 20 credits)

 To discuss tuition or your financial situation or to learn about grant opportunities, visit Student Financial Services.

 Prof. Ricciardi taught in the economics department for the Institute for Latin American Studies at the University of Texas, the Universidad Centroamericana in Nicaragua, and the Instituto de Estudios Superiores de Administracion in Venezuela.
 His research interests include monetary economics, the history of economic thought, and Latin American economic development.
 He has worked as a research economist in Peru, Central America, and Venezuela, and consulted for the Central Bank of Nicaragua.
 He was also a William R. Dill International Faculty Fellow and a Fulbright Scholar to Venezuela.